HOW TO GATHER EVIDENCE TO BUILD STRONG CASE

 Eyewitness statements – In the event of a car accident, you should obtain the names of witnesses who saw the events unfold.
 Ensure you get their names, contact information, and a written account of what they actually witnessed so you will know who should make a good witness for your case.

 Medical records – One of the most important things to do after an accident or injury is to seek immediate medical attention, no matter how minor or severe the injury is.
 Having a doctor properly diagnose your injury demonstrates the severity of the injury, which can be useful in a personal injury case.
-The records should have date back to right after the injury.
-Any delay can make it seem like the injury wasn't legitimate, or weren't actually caused by the accident.
+The records should have dates back to right after the injury.
+Any delay can make it seem like the injury wasn't legitimate, or wasn't actually caused by the accident.

 Proof of missed time off work – If you are seeking to recover lost wages in the personal injury settlement, you need to obtain proof of missed work time.
 Lost wages can make up a substantial portion of your damages.